txoof/PowerQuery/BS_Organization/README_Organization.md

     '' as "department_code",
     'Templ_ath' as "template_code",
     /*
-    Need to find a sustainable way of pulling year code e.g. 3100, 3200

-    One option is to use the ugly date hack, but that will likely cause some confusion

-    Ultimately it should appear as:
-    term_3100, term_3200, term_3300, etc.
+    Athletics classes will not be tied to a term -- all classes will run indefinitely
     */
-    'term_' as "semester_code",
+    'term_ATH' as "semester_code",
     '' as "offering_code",
     '' as "custom_code"